TessCreative/english-for-designers/02-first-impression/index.md

 ### Aki-Rain
 - A 3D character sculpt based on the concept of the fursona by the artist of the same name.

-### The World of Iladen
+### Library
-- A long-term in-developmen personal project.
-The world of Iladen is intended to be meant for narrative, cinematic, as well as for games and is designed as such.
+- A 3D interior of a library at night and day, quiet and peaceful, hiding many stories.

 THANK YOU!